batcholi/XenonCode/README.md

 include "test.xc"
 ```
 This is effectively the same as taking all the lines from `test.xc` and inserting them into the current file where the `include` is.
-This can be done on multiple levels, just make sure that a file does not include itself, directly or indirectly.
+This can be done on multiple levels, just make sure that a file does not include itself, directly or indirectly, in which case the definitions within it will conflict and result in a compile error.

 # User-Defined Functions